Tanz0rz/haxe-fmod/extension/examples/core-api-common.md

 ## 19
 <!-- FMOD_MEMORY_TYPE -->
 Memory type flags belong to the custom allocator hooks, which are not exposed.
-Memory reporting is available through StudioSystem.getMemoryUsage on native targets.
+StudioSystem.getMemoryStats reports the current and peak allocation totals, and StudioSystem.getMemoryUsage breaks down what Studio objects hold on native targets.
 ```haxe
 var memory = StudioSystem.getMemoryUsage();
 if (memory != null) {